freedomofpress/securedrop-builder/README.md

 using `make requirements` are kept up to date in latest `master` of those repositories.

-If new dependencies were added in the `requirements.txt` of that repo that are not in the FPF PyPI mirror, then the maintainer needs to do the following (we are taking `securedrop-client` project as example):
+If new dependencies were added in the `requirements.txt` of that repo that are not in the FPF PyPI mirror (https://pypi.securedrop.org/), then the maintainer needs to do the following (we are taking `securedrop-client` project as example):

 ### 0. Create updated build-requirements.txt for the project